Admission Application for MSU Students

 - Acceleration Grid (Secondary) (only for students who already have at least 56 credits)

-- Students applying for admission to the elementary Mathematics teaching major must submit the Supplemental Application for Admission to the Elementary Mathematics Teaching Major.
+- Students applying for admission to the elementary mathematics teaching major must submit the Supplemental Application for Admission to the Elementary Mathematics Teaching Major.
 This is the only elementary teaching major that is space-limited and requires a separate admission decision.
-Applicants who are not fully admissible to the teacher preparation program on January 3, 2017 or who did not submit the supplemental application and required transcripts before the December 16 deadline cannot be considered for admission to the elementary Mathematics teaching major.
+Applicants who are not fully admissible to the teacher preparation program on January 3, 2018 or who did not submit the supplemental application and required transcripts before the December 15 deadline cannot be considered for admission to the elementary mathematics teaching major.

 The application is open during the fall semester of each year.
 Undergraduates are not admitted at other times of the year.
-All materials, including acceleration grids, applications for the elementary mathematics teaching major and other documents, are due before 5:00 p.m. on December 16, 2016.
-Please note that other materials are required during the admission process (e.g., after admission decisions have been communicated, students are required to return a Reply Form before a deadline).
+All materials, including acceleration grids, applications for the elementary mathematics teaching major and other documents, are due before 5:00 p.m. on December 15, 2017.
+Please note that other materials are required during the admission process (e.g., after admission decisions have been communicated, students are required to return a Reply Form before an established deadline).
 Under extreme circumstances, it is possible that materials may be accepted late.
 However, when that occurs late fees will be applied.